- Most people want to do good in the world.

-Therefore protection of the environment lies with people spending time in nature and with the understanding that there is hope for fixing it.
-People young and old all need encouragement to undertake the effort required to fix the problems created by previous generations.
+Therefore, protection of the environment lies with people spending time in nature and feeling hope for the future.
+People, young and old, all need encouragement to undertake the effort required to fix the problems we face.

 I know this to be true: